zamicol/zamicol.com/pages/words.md

 uniadic, variadic
 multiton
 significand - In the number 01.010, 1.01 is the significand.
 The last and the first 0's are padding character.
-positionally - In programing, we can set a static array's values positionally. denormalized  - In computer science, there is normalization and denomalization.
+positionally - In programming, we can set a static array's values positionally. denormalized/denormalization  - In computer science, there is normalization and denormalization.
 This is a common term.
 megafauna - Horses are a megafauna native to North America that were extincted by the arrival of humans. upvote reserialize